linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 3 - Equilibrium in Capital Markets/Chapter 09 - The Capital Asset Pricing Model.md

 A positive contribution to variance doesn't imply that diversification isn't beneficial.
 Excluding GE from the portfolio would require that its weight be assigned to the remaining stocks and that reallocation would increase variance even more.
 Variance is reduced by including more stocks and reducing the weight of each (i.e., diversifying), despite the fact that each positive-covariance security makes some contribution to variance.
 Notice in Equation 9.1 that the optimal allocation to the risky portfolio is proportional to the ratio of the risk premium to variance, not to standard deviation.

-7Unfortunately, the market portfolio's Sharpe ratio
+Unfortunately, the market portfolio's Sharpe ratio

 $$
 \frac {E (r _ {M}) - r _ {f}}{\sigma_ {M}}